 If you need to add unique indexes or reduce columns to database tables with existing data, you must use the voltadmin save and restore commands to perform the schema update.
 This requires shutting down and restarting the database to allow VoltDB to validate the existing data against the new constraints.

 To perform a schema update using save and restore, use the following steps:

 Pause the database (voltadmin pause).

-Create a snapshot of the database contents (voltadmin save).
+Create a snapshot of the database contents (voltadmin save --blocking).

 Shutdown the database (voltadmin shutdown).